carpentries-incubator/python-pandas-power-consumption/_episodes/02-read-files.md

 Note as well that the data type (```dtype```) is given as ```object```, even though ```datetime``` is a data type recognized by Pandas.
 In order to use date information in analyses, we have to convert the data in the ```Date``` column into a recognized date format.
 Pandas come with functions to do this.

+Explain what is happening in the next code block...

 ~~~
 data["iso_date"] = pd.to_datetime(data["Date"], format='%d/%m/%Y')
 ~~~